 The County is required by Section 6306 of the Public Resources Code to complete an annual financial statement and standardized reporting form for trust lands on or before December 31 of each year.

-Below is a list of reports the County has submitted by fiscal year:
+Below is a list of reports the County has submitted:

 |Chapter 639, Statutes of 1973||An act to convey in trust the submerged lands in Clear Lake to the County of Lake, and to its successors, in furtherance of navigation and commerce and the fisheries and to provide for the government, management and control thereof, and to reserve certain rights to the state.|

 |07/25/1974 (23)||Approval of survey and maps of low water line of Clear Lake|

 |12/19/1977||Status of major litigation: Anderson Marsh in Clearlake|